Provably Robust Detection of Out-of-distribution Data (almost) for free: Adversarial Asymptotic Overconfidence

+According to the authors of \cite{HeiAndBit2019}, under mild conditions, we should expect to find asymptotic overconfidence in all ReLU networks and almost all directions.
+In order to empirically evaluate this, we take different models that were trained on CIFAR10 and evaluate their confidence on different CIFAR100 samples.
+For each sample $x$ we track the confidence, $\max_k \hat{p}(k|x)$, along a trajectory in a uniform noise direction $x+\alpha n$, where $n \in [-0.5,0.5]^d$ and $\alpha\geq 0$.
+The mean confidence across 100 such trajectories is shown on the left side of Figure~\ref{fig:asymptotic}.
+Even the models that produce low confidences on the original OOD sample asympotically converge to maximal confidence far away.
+The only exceptions here are GOOD and ProoD and only ProoD can guarantee that the confidence cannot converge to $1$.

-It is interesting to ask if similar directions can also be found for \method{}.
-Of course, the architecture provably prevents arbitrarily overconfident predictions and Theorem~\ref{Th:main-theorem} ensures that most directions will indeed converge to uniform, but it is, in principle, possible to find directions where the confidence $\hat{p}(i|x)$ remains constant if the condition $Ux\neq0$ in Theorem~\ref{Th:main-theorem} is not satisfied.
-We attempted to find such directions by running an attack similar to the one described above.
-But even using as many as $50000$ iterations using various schedules for the radius and the step size, we were unable to find directions where the confidence did not become uniform asymptotically.
-Concretely, consider a similar attack to the above, where we attempt to maximize $g(x)$ on the surface of a sphere of radius $100$ for $10000$ steps with step size $0.1$ and $10000$ steps with step size $0.01$.
-We increase the radius to $1000$ and run an additional $20000$ steps with step size $0.1$.
+However, even though the architecture provably prevents arbitrarily overconfident predictions and Theorem~\ref{Th:main-theorem} ensures that most directions will indeed converge to uniform, it is, in principle, possible to find directions where the confidence $\hat{p}(i|x)$ remains constant if the condition $Ux\neq0$ in Theorem~\ref{Th:main-theorem} is not satisfied.
+We attempted to find such directions by running the following type of attack.
+We start from a random point $x\in[-0.5,0.5]^d$ that we project onto a sphere of radius $100$.
+We now run gradient descent (for $20000$ steps), maximizing $g(x)$ while projecting onto the sphere at each step (unnormalized gradients with step size $0.1$ for the first $10000$ steps and $0.01$ for the last $10000$ steps).
+We then increase the radius to $1000$ and run an additional $20000$ steps with step size $0.1$.
 We rescale the resulting direction vector down to an $l_\infty$-ball of norm $1$ and compute the confidence $\hat{p}(i|x)$ as a function of the scaling in the adversarial directions.
-We show the resulting scale-wise \emph{maximum} over $100$ adversarial directions in Figure~\ref{fig:aysmpotitc prood}.
+We show the resulting scale-wise \emph{maximum} over $100$ adversarial directions in Figure~\ref{fig:asymptotic}.
 Note that even the worst-case over $100$ adversarially found directions decays to $0$ asymptotically, thus empirically confirming the practical utility of Theorem~\ref{Th:main-theorem}.
+Note that the value of $\hat{p}(i|x)$ converging to $0$ implies that the confidence of the ProoD model $\hat{p}(y|x)$ converges to $10\%$.

 In Figure~\ref{fig:asymptotic} GOOD also stands out as having low confidence in all directions that we studied.
 This is because in all the asymptotic regions that we looked at, the pre-activations of the penultimate layer are all negative.
 If one moves outward and these pre-activations only get more negative in all directions far away from the data, the confidence does, in fact, remain low.
 Unfortunately, it also leads to gradients that are precisely zero, which is why the same attack can not be applied here.
 However, there is no guarantee that GOOD does not also get in some direction asymptotically overconfident.